 Office hours Term 2, 2019-2020: Tuesdays, 9.30-11.20am; Wednesdays 11-12am.
 Sign-up sheets are in the box outside my office durint term-time.
 Please note that I work part-time, from Monday-Thursday and am on campus Monday-Wednesday only.

 My research is mostly situated at the intersection between the early modern playtext and theatrical culture on the one hand and present-day performance on the other, with a particular focus on bodies, gender, race, violence, ethics, media, or spectatorship - or all of these together.
-Past research and book projects include Shakespeare's Violated Bodies: Stage and Screen Performance (CUP, 2004), Remaking Shakespeare: Performance Across Media, Genres and Cultures (Palgrave Macmillan, 2003), Jacobean Drama (Palgrave Macmillan, 2010), Performing Early Modern Drama Today (CUP, 2012, "Choice Outstanding Academic Title 2013") and Screening Early Modern Drama: Beyond Shakespeare (CUP, 2013) - which finally gave me the chance to also write about the cinema of Derek Jarman, a long-standing interest.
-Most recently, I collaborated with Susanne Greenhalgh (Roehampton) and Laurie Osborne (Colby) on Shakespeare and the 'Live' Theatre Broadcast Experience (Bloomsbury/Arden Shakespeare, 2018; paperback 2019).
+Past research and book projects include Shakespeare's Violated Bodies: Stage and Screen Performance (CUP, 2004), Remaking Shakespeare: Performance Across Media, Genres and Cultures (Palgrave Macmillan, 2003), Jacobean Drama (Palgrave Macmillan, 2010), Performing Early Modern Drama Today (CUP, 2012, "Choice Outstanding Academic Title 2013"), Screening Early Modern Drama: Beyond Shakespeare (CUP, 2013), and, with Susanne Greenhalgh (Roehampton) and Laurie Osborne (Colby), Shakespeare and the 'Live' Theatre Broadcast Experience (Bloomsbury/Arden Shakespeare, 2018; paperback 2019).

-Most recently, I have been working on a monograph for Cambridge University Press.
-Shakespeare, Spectatorship and the Technologies of Performance (June 2020) builds on recent work in phenomenological approaches to performance and spectatorship, as well as on work on digital performance, scenography and theatre architecture and reconstruction.
+This year saw the publication of Shakespeare, Spectatorship and the Technologies of Performance (CUP, April 2020).
+The book develops work in phenomenological approaches to performance and spectatorship, as well as work on digital performance, scenography and theatre architecture and reconstruction.
 I am concerned with how the affordances of present-day performance technologies, both low-tech (as in the use of architecture and candlelight in the Sam Wanamaker Playhouse) and high-tech (as in the use of digital technologies to transmit, enhance and expand on live performances), create new ways of understanding the spatial dynamics and dramaturgies of early modern drama.
 What, for example, happens to spatial relations, 'liveness' and the relationship between the spectator and the performance when a theatrical performance is transmitted live to a cinema near you?

 I am very interested in hearing from graduate students who would like to carry out a research project on Shakespeare and early modern performance studies, theatre history, spectatorship, feminist and/or queer responses to early modern drama, or adaptation studies.
 With Shakespeare so (problematically?) present in curricula and performance cultures across the world, I would welcome the opportunity to work with research students who have their own cultural perspectives and non-Western methodologies to bring to bear on the study of Shakespeare in performance.
 I have a particular interest in theatre architecture, media and technology, including digital technologies, and have a long-standing fascination with the work of Derek Jarman and other counter-cultural artists who have engaged with the drama of the early modern period.